gramineproject/gramine/Documentation/devel/encfiles.rst

 ------------------

-- Performance optimization: there is a separate LRU cache of nodes for each opened encrypted file.
+- Performance optimization: there is a separate LRU cache of nodes for each open encrypted file.
 This LRU cache can host up to 48 data or MHT nodes.
-  Note that the metadata node and the root MHT node are *not* hosted in the LRU cache because they are never evicted (i.e., they stay in enclave memory for the whole encrypted-file lifetime).
+Note that the metadata node and the root MHT node are *not* kept in the LRU cache because they are never evicted (i.e., they stay in enclave memory for the whole encrypted-file lifetime).
 Also note that if a data node is brought into the cache, the whole chain of corresponding MHT nodes is also brought into the cache.

 - There is *limited* multiprocess support for encrypted files.
 This means that if the same file is accessed concurrently by two Gramine processes (and at